luke-sadler/PixelTest/README.md

 - SwiftUI
 - XCTests

 For the sake of speed, I opted to use SwiftUI as it is what I am have been using for the past ~4 years.
-I could have equally completed this task in UIKit as I do have experience here.
+I could have equally completed this task in UIKit as I do have experience there.

 ---
 ### Account following

 As per the spec, account following is carried out locally as a mocked service.
-To achieve this, in [`AccountManagementServiceMock.swift`](PixelTest/Services/Account%20management/AccountManagementServiceMock.swift) I have incorperated a simple `UserDefaults` list of user ids.
+To achieve this, in [AccountManagementServiceMock.swift](PixelTest/Services/Account%20management/AccountManagementServiceMock.swift) I have incorperated a simple `UserDefaults` list of user ids.
 Following and unfollowing simply modifies that stored array of integers.

 The mock service is set by default at the DI level in [InjectedValues.swift](PixelTest/DI/InjectedValues.swift#L57)